Local school districts prepare for Gov. Cooper’s reopening plans

 The surveys come as districts wait for reopening guidelines from the state.
 Beaufort County Schools is currently preparing for Governor Cooper’s decision on reopening schools.

-“All of us would love to see school open but we also have to look at COVID-19 and the safety and security of your students and your employees,” said superintendent Matthew Cheeseman, of Beaufort County Schools.
+“All of us would love to see the school open but we also have to look at COVID-19 and the safety and security of your students and your employees,” said Superintendent Matthew Cheeseman, of Beaufort County Schools.

 Cooper is set to announce his school reopening decision Wednesday.

 “I don’t think I’m hearing a huge siding with one plan or another.
-I think there’s challenges and opportunities in each of them,” said Dibble.
+I think there are challenges and opportunities in each of them,” said Dibble.

 Dibble believes parents have mixed feelings on reopening.